New Bridge Medical Center: History

-The facility first opened in 1916 as the Bergen County Isolation Hospital,housing patients with tuberculosis and other contagious diseases.
+The facility first opened in 1916 as the Bergen County Isolation Hospital, housing patients with tuberculosis and other contagious diseases.
 It later became known as Bergen Pines, inspired by the planting of more than 1,000 young pine trees donated in 1924 by Hackensack's Pioneer Masonic Lodge.
-In 1998, Bergen County contracted with the Solomon Health Group to form Bergen Regional Medical Center.
+It continued to be an isolation hospital for 8 years.
+Its first superintendent was Joseph Morrow, a native of Arkansas who spearheaded its organization and helped grow the hospital into one of the finest facilities of its kind in the country.